the home page of the finishing industry ®

 Why didn't they answer my question?!

-You & I rely on other readers to help, and 22 years experience shows that Abstract Questions Are Almost Never Answered:
+You & I rely on the readers to help, and 23 years experience shows that Abstract Questions Don't Interest Them, So They Are Rarely Answered:

-- Please carefully Describe Your Own Situation so readers can help you without covering a dozen "ifs, ands, & buts" that may not apply to you anyway.
+- Please carefully Describe Your Own Situation so readers can try to help you without feeling they must first cover a dozen "ifs, ands, & buts" that may not apply to you anyway.

 - Everyone hates "flash-card quizzes" ... please make sure your posting doesn't resemble one :-(

-- People don't freely offer their hard-earned knowledge in reply to guarded questions; be completely forthright.
+- People don't often offer their hard-earned knowledge in reply to guarded questions; be forthright.

-- You know stuff other people don't!
-Please always frame your questions such that other readers will learn something from them.
+- You know stuff others don't!
+Please frame your questions such that readers will learn something from them.

 - Say WHO you are, WHAT you do, & WHY you want to know.

-- Courtesy demands that you spend more time on your own question than you are asking strangers to.
-If there are fewer words in your question than you want in the answer, it's probably abstract and won't attract an answer.
+- Courtesy demands that you spend more time on your own question than you ask strangers to.
+If there are few words in your question, it's probably abstract and won't attract an answer.